 College Affordability Estimator

-For first time entering freshmen, the College Affordability Estimator/ Net Price Calculator is available to help you estimate what it will cost to attend New Mexico Highlands University.
+For first-time entering freshmen, the cost calculator is available to help you estimate what it will cost to attend New Mexico Highlands University.

 The cost of attendance is considered in awarding Pell Grant and other sources of financial aid and scholarships.
 It is calculated each year after the cost of tuition, fees, room, and board rates are set by the university.
 The following items are considered in the cost of attendance: